Francormin/Francormin/README.md

 <details>

-<summary>🤓 I’m very interested in learning and incorporating new frameworks, like these ones:</summary>
+<summary>🤓 I’m very interested in learning and incorporating new frameworks, such as:</summary>

 ###
 ➜ NestJS